alexrobomind/fusionsc/README.md

 // This API is implemented in terms of write_buffer, unless the writer_stream has a
 // write method on it (in which case that method is used) template <class T> void stream::write(writer_stream&, const T&);

+// Copy a reader stream to an output stream
+// Note that this API doesn't flush the output stream and returns the writer stream as a convenience template <class Reader, class Writer> Writer copy(Reader&&, Writer&&);
 ```

 Here is the exhaustive list of readers provided by the library: